yt-dlp/yt-dlp/README.md

     --version                       Print program version and exit
-    -U, --update                    Update this program to the latest version --no-update                     Do not check for updates (default) -i, --ignore-errors             Ignore download and postprocessing errors.
+    -U, --update                    Update this program to the latest version --no-update                     Do not check for updates (default) --update-to [CHANNEL]@[TAG]     Upgrade/downgrade to a specific version.
+                                    CHANNEL and TAG defaults to "stable" and "latest" respectively if ommited; See
+                                    "UPDATE" for details.
+Supported channels:
+                                    stable, nightly
+    -i, --ignore-errors             Ignore download and postprocessing errors.
                                     The download will be considered successful
                                     even if the postprocessing fails